skullpsg/Create_or_delete_Azurewebjobs/README.md

    Then In filter type storage account -->  Create an account --> After creating account click that storage account  --> settings  --> Access Key. you can be able to see the storage account name and key.

-3.Build  samplewebjob project in debug mode/release mode.
+3. Build  samplewebjob project in debug mode/release mode.

-4.Go to samplewebjob project(~bin\debug) if you builded your project in debug mode.
+4. Go to samplewebjob project(~bin\debug) if you builded your project in debug mode.

     step 1 : Except folders, copy remaining files and create a folder named  "Web_host" in your desktop.